-Writing prompts are little exercises designed to help a person start writing.
+Writing prompts are exercises designed to help a person start writing.
 They are often used in classrooms to generate new work, but many creative writers use them daily.
-Often these writers do not keep the work they generate but use it as a way to jump start their daily writing habit.
+Often, such writers do not keep the work they generate when using writing prompts but use it as a way to jump start their daily writing habit.
 They move on from the prompt to work on longer pieces in progress.
 Prompts generally take 3-15 minutes to complete.

-Why do writing prompts?
-They are an excellent way of combating writer's block.
-For many people they are a way to start that creative fire when nothing else is working.
-Others swear by them as a preventive measure, as a great way to ward off writer's block.
-Prompts are very effective at combating and preventing writer's block, but they also do a lot more then that.
+Why use writing prompts?
+Simply put, they are an excellent way of combating writer's block.
+For many people, they are a way to light the creative fire when nothing else is working.
+Prompts are very effective at combating and preventing writer's block, but they also do a lot more than that.

-Often writing that begins just as a prompt, can be edited into a poem or a piece of flash fiction, or even expanded into a short story.
-Some novels have even been generated by prompts.
+Often, writing that begins just as a prompt can be edited into a poem or a piece of flash fiction.
+It can even be expanded into a short story.
+In fact, some novels originate as prompts.

-They are very powerful tools.
+Writing prompts are very powerful tools.
 When I first started writing, many of the poems I wrote came out of prompts.
-They really helped improve my craft.
-Prompts allowed my transition from a teenager that writes into a well-groomed writer.
+They genuinely helped improve my craft.
+Prompts allowed my transition from a teenager that writes to a well-practiced writer.